Particular/docs.particular.net/nservicebus/transports/index.md

 ## WebSphereMQ

 WebSphereMQ Transport for NServiceBus is not supported by Particular Software at this time.
 The code is available [on GitHub](https://github.com/ParticularLabs/NServiceBus.WebSphereMQ) as-is, for legacy, community use and reference.
-[Contact Particular Software support](https://particular.net/contactus) for licensing and support details.
+[Contact support](https://particular.net/contactus) for licensing and support details.